MiSTle-Dev/Boards/misteryshield20k_rpipico_dual_db9/README.md

 **Features removed:**

   - no spare pin header (the spare pins are used for the 2nd DB9 port)
-  - MIDI circuit and DIN connectors (MIDI might not be relevant for  everyone and has been replaced by an external solution)
+  - MIDI circuit and DIN connectors (might not be relevant for everyone and has been replaced by an external solution)

 **Features from the original design:**